acadonnacrayon/HoML_training/README.md

-# HoT
+# HoML_training
-Repo for the B2H Hands-on Track
+Repo for the HOML Track